AndersDeath/diary2/000-current.md

 # 01 May - Monday - Barcelona - 214 day of immigration

 Today we were in the park that was in Parfumer movie.
 There is a labyrinth there.
 It's quite nice place and I was surprised. we also were at plau de la musica which is one of the first modernizm buildings in Barcelona.
 The rest of the day we spent at home.
 I also definetly have to proceed with sport and meditation.
 I also was coding with pleasure today.
+It's quite rare situation